Dean of Collarts

 Head of Audio Engineering

 Jason is the Head of Audio Engineering.
-He is a Pro Tools Certified Expert with an AVID ACSR 400 qualification, Bachelor Degree in Music and has a Certificate IV in Training and Assessment.
+He is a Pro Tools Certified 310M Expert with an AVID ACSR 400 qualification, Bachelor Degree in Applied Music / Audio Production and has a Graduate Certificate in Learning & Teaching.
 As the builder, owner and manager of the successful Debasement Recording Studios in Ferntree Gully, JT has worked with clients from Bodyjar, You Am I, Slipknot and hundreds more.

-Jason is also an in-demand drummer and teacher, who for 15 years taught students across a range of ages and skill levels: kids as young as five, to top-level VCE solo performance students.
-Jason has played drums with dozens of artist, is currently in the band Cisco Caesar, and undertakes sessions for other Melbourne acts.
+Jason is also an in-demand drummer and teacher, who for over 15 years taught students across a range of ages and skill levels: kids as young as five, to top-level VCE solo performance students.
+Jason has played drums with dozens of artists like 28 Days and Bugdust, and is currently in a few bands including Cisco Caesar, Mono Deluxe & Scorn Of a Superhero.

-With over 34 years of experience in the music and entertainment industry, Chrissie Vincent has worked with some of the biggest names in music, both in Australia and internationally (she was based in Los Angeles for 5 years at Virgin Records Worldwide).
-She has worked with the likes of The Rolling Stones, Lenny Kravitz, David Bowie, Sex Pistols, Smashing Pumpkins, Rod Stewart and Australian artists and bands such as The Living End, Pete Murray, Don Walker, Jeff Lang, Tim Rogers, Tex Perkins – the list is endless.
+Chrissie started her career in the music industry in 1981 at Festival Records in Sydney.
+With over 39 years experience in the music and entertainment industry, Chrissie has worked with some of the biggest names in music—both in Australia and internationally (based in Los Angeles for 5 years at Virgin Records Worldwide)—including the Rolling Stones, Lenny Kravitz, David Bowie, Sex Pistols, Smashing Pumpkins, Rod Stewart, and Australian artists and bands such as The Living End, Pete Murray, Don Walker, Jeff Lang, Tim Rogers, Tex Perkins —the list is endless.

 Over the years, Chrissie has worked in various capacities including publicity, artist management, TV production, record promotion, radio promotion and music television at MTV in Australia and the US.
-In 1999 she took the opportunity to branch out on her own as an independent publicist establishing Chrissie Vincent Publicity & Management, where she has worked on successful publicity campaigns for events such as Falls Festival, St Kilda Festival, St Kilda Film Festival, Pyramid Rock Festival, Boogie Festival, the Australasian Worldwide Music Expo and CD and National Tour Campaigns for both local and international touring artists.
-Along with publicity, Chrissie works as an artist and band manager and is currently completing a Masters Degree in International Music Business.
+In 1999 she took the opportunity to branch out on her own as an independent publicist establishing Chrissie Vincent Publicity & Management.

 Entertainment Management Sessional Lecturer